coleyers/oleyers/README.md

 # 💫 About Me:
-I'm currently  learning to code and create music
+I'm currently working on my algorithm.

 ## 🌐 Socials: